madaster/madaster.github.io/gb/en/platform-pages/database/availabilities.md

 ---
-title: Database Shared With
+title: Database - Shared with
 ref: database-availabilities
 type: Platform Pages
 menubar: platform-pages-nav
 ---

 ## What information is shown here?

-The possibily to share this database, with other accounts / folders / buildings.
-Sharing goes hand in hand with the granting of a certain right to use the materials and products:
+A table overview with which account / folder / object and which permissions the database is already shared.

+> Note: Lower level folders or objects have access by default if not explicitely limited.

-### The toolbar -  under the navigation tabs
+## The toolbar -  under the navigation tabs

-**Shared with**
-Sharing; here this database can be shared with other accounts / folders / buildings.
+To add permissions you need to have Admin rights on this database and need to press the **Share <iconify-icon inline icon='mdi-plus-circle-outline'/>** button in the toolbar.

+> Note: To grant permissions you need to have active user rights on the target as well.

+### Level of rights

-- **Map**; the user of the account/folder/building with which this database is shared can link (enrich) IFC elements to materials or products from this database;
+The users of the account / folder / object with which this database is shared can

+1. **Map** = link (enrich) IFC elements to materials or products from this database
-- **Copy**; the user of the account/ folder/building with which this database is shared can copy materials or products from this database to another database;
+2. **Copy** = also copy materials or products from this database to another
-- **Contribute**; the user of the account/ folder/building with which this database is shared can add materials or products to this database;
+3. **Contribute** = also add materials or products to this database
-- **Administrate**: the user of the account/ folder/building with which this database has been shared can also manage this database.

-A user with Admin rights on this database is able to share the database with other Accounts / Folders / Buildings in one of the possible roles.
+4. **Administrate** = also manage this database

+> Note: Permissions granted can be adjusted <iconify-icon inline icon='mdi-pencil-outline'/> at any time, but cannot be revoked.